qleet/user-docs/docs/architecture/kubernetes-federation.md

 ## Threeport Controllers

 Threeport controllers inherit a lot of design principles from Kubernetes.
-They are level-triggered reconcilers of state that operate on a non-terminating loop to ensure your desired state is realized in the system.
+They are level-triggered state reconciliation workloads that operate on a non-terminating loop to ensure your desired state is realized in the system.
 One thing that Threeport controllers add is horizontal scalability.
 Any number of Threeport Controllers can operate simultaneously to manage the same set of object types.
 They use NATS Jetstream to broker notifications to help achieve this.
 In